Kuan2vn/Caro-Environment/readme.md

 To load the model saved state with a .pth file, you must first create a model with the same amount of layers and units per layer, then you can load the last model state with the function self.model.load_state_dict(torch.load(‘.pth’)).

 ## Summary
-Finally, to test the training code, you can run the *train.py* Or, you can find example of training in colab *Actor_Critic_Example.ipynb.*
+Finally, to test the training code, you can run the *train.py* \n Or, you can find example of training in colab *Actor_Critic_Example.ipynb.*